bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 ## Category: Naming

 ### AV1704: Don't include numbers in variables, parameters and type members (LOW)
 - [x] This analyzer reports when a digit occurs in a type, member, parameter or variable name.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1706: Don't use abbreviations (MEDIUM)
 - [x] This analyzer reports member, parameter and variable names that consist of a single-letter or contain any of the abbreviations "Btn", "Ctrl", "Frm", "Chk", "Cmb", "Ctx", "Dg", "Pnl", "Dlg", "Lbl", "Txt", "Mnu", "Prg", "Rb", "Cnt", "Tv", "Ddl", "Fld", "Lnk", "Img", "Lit", "Vw", "Gv", "Dts", "Rpt", "Vld", "Pwd", "Ctl", "Tm", "Mgr", "Flt", "Len", "Idx", "Str".
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1708: Name types using nouns, noun phrases or adjective phrases (MEDIUM)
 - [x] This analyzer reports types that have any of the terms "Utility", "Utilities", "Facility", "Facilities", "Helper", "Helpers", "Common" or "Shared" in their name.